kubevirt/containerized-data-importer/hack/README.md

     - `docker-uploadproxy`: compile cdi-uploadproxy and build cdi-uploadproxy image
     - `docker-uploadserver`: compile cdi-uploadserver and build cdi-uploadserver image
     - `docker-operator`: compile cdi-operator and build cdi-operator image
     - `docker-registry-cleanup`: remove all images of specifed repo from local docker registry. if not specified removes from localhost repo of current cluster instance.
-Accepts [make variables](#make-variables) DOCKER_REPO.
+Accepts [make variables](#make-variables) DOCKER_PREFIX.
     - `docker-functest-images`: compile and build the file host and docker registry images for functional tests
         - `docker-functest-image-init`: compile and build the file host init image for functional tests
         - `docker-functest-image-http`: only build the file host http container for functional tests